REGULARLY OFFERED COURSES

 EEOB 507: GENES AND BEHAVIOR (ADVANCED ANIMAL BEHAVIOR)

-Instructor Amy Toth, Every Spring
+Instructor Amy Toth, Spring (even years)

 In this discussion-based course, we will examine the genetic underpinnings of animal behavior, and how behavior evolves on a genetic level.
 Topics will include aggressiveness, social behavior, personality, parental care, communication, mating behavior, novelty seeking behavior, and foraging.
 We will examine these behaviors at multiple levels, including genomics, population genetics, molecular genetics, epigenetics, endocrinology, and neurobiology.
 The course will primarily rely on readings from the primary literature, using examples from laboratory model organisms, animals in their natural habitats, and humans.
 There will be frequent readings from review papers, journal articles, and book chapters.
 Grades will be heavily based on participation in course discussions, student presentations, and an original research proposal.
 The course is open to graduate students and advanced undergraduates with previous coursework in animal behavior and/or psychology.

-ENT 357X: BEE BIOLOGY, MANAGEMENT, AND BEEKEEPING
+ENT/BIOL 358X BEE BIOLOGY, MANAGEMENT, AND BEEKEEPING

 Biology and management of bee pollinators, focusing on honey bees.

 Fundamentals of bee biology, including life history, behavior, and

 development.
 Practical aspects of beekeeping and non-honey bee pollinator

 management including disease management.
 Work with live bee hives will